WOLF-TV: 1998 shuffle

-On September 25, 2013, New Age Media announced that it would sell most of its stations, including WOLF-TV and WQMY, to the Sinclair Broadcast Group.
-Concurrently, sister station WSWB was to be sold by MPS Media to Cunningham Broadcasting, while continuing to be operated by WOLF-TV.
-On October 31, 2014, New Age Media requested the dismissal of its application to sell WOLF-TV; the next day, Sinclair purchased the non-license assets of the stations it planned to buy from New Age Media and began operating them through a master service agreement.
+Sinclair operation and ownership

-On May 8, 2017, Sinclair entered into an agreement to acquire Tribune Media, which had operated WNEP-TV through a services agreement since 2014.
-It intended to keep WNEP, selling WOLF/WQMY/WSWB and eight other stations to Standard Media Group.
-The transaction was designated in July 2018 for hearing by an FCC administrative law judge, and Tribune moved to terminate the deal the next month.
+On September 25, 2013, New Age Media announced that it would sell most of its stations, including WOLF-TV and WQMY, to Sinclair Broadcast Group for $90 million.
+Concurrently, WSWB was to be sold by MPS Media to Cunningham Broadcasting and continue to be operated by WOLF-TV.
+On October 31, 2014, New Age Media requested the dismissal of its application to sell WOLF-TV and WQMY; the next day, Sinclair closed on its purchase of the non-license assets of the New Age Media stations.
+New Age continued to hold the licenses, but Sinclair began operating the stations through a master service agreement.